Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

   --insecure            This option explicitly allows insecure SSL
                         connections.
   --lengthy             Extended reporting.
-  --no-insecure         Verify the TLS certificate against the system trust
-                        store, overriding the insecure default of this check.
-                        Use it once the endpoint presents a publicly trusted certificate, or once its CA has been added to the system trust store.
   --match MATCH         Limit to backup power modules.
 Filter by this Python
                         regular expression.
 Case-sensitive by default; use
                         `(?i)` for case-insensitive matching.
 Can be specified